A suspenseful new police procedural from a serving French police officer and writer on the hit series Spiral

 The suspense is sustained until the final page.
 A masterful crime novel. - L'Express.

-Olivier Norek served as a humanitarian aid worker in the former Yugoslavia, before embarking on a eighteen-year career in the French police, rising to the rank of capitaine in the Seine-Saint-Denis Police Judiciare.
-He has written six crime novels, which have sold a million copies in France and won a dozen literary prizes.
+Olivier Norek served as a humanitarian aid worker in the former Yugoslavia, before embarking on an eighteen-year career in the French police, rising to the rank of capitaine in the Seine-Saint-Denis Police Judiciare.
+He has written six crime novels, which have sold more than a million copies in France and won a dozen literary prizes.